Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

 \section{Introduction}

-In the framework of the $\Lambda$ cold dark matter (CDM) paradigm, the process of gas accretion on to high-redshift galaxies at $z>2$ is primarily driven by cold gas flowing along the gravitational potential of dark matter filaments.
+In the framework of the $\Lambda$ cold dark matter (CDM) paradigm, the process of gas accretion on to high-redshift galaxies at $z>2$ is primarily driven by cold gas flowing along dark matter filaments of the cosmic web.
 This cold gas is considered to be one of the main components contributing to the overall gas accretion phenomenon in the high-redshift universe \citep[e.g.][]{Fardal2001,Keres2005,Dekel2006,Dekel2009}.
 Such accretion, often referred to as cold streams or cold flows, plays a crucial role in fueling galaxies with gas that is readily available for collapse and subsequent star formation. \citet{Dekel2006} provided key insights into the conditions required for the survival of cold streams within massive haloes.
-On top of being ubiquitous in cosmological simulations, the cold stream accretion scenario provides a key physical mechanism to explain the observed cosmic star-formation history \citep[e.g.][]{Reddy2009,Cucciati2012,Gruppioni2013,Madau2014}, the low-redshift galaxy color bimodality \citep[e.g.][]{Strateva2001,Kauffmann2003,Blanton2003,bimodal_Baldry2004,bimodal_Bell2004,Nelson2018}, and the galaxy angular momentum acquirement \citep[e.g.][]{Danovich2015}.
+On top of being ubiquitous in cosmological simulations, the cold stream accretion scenario provides a key physical mechanism for explaining the observed cosmic star-formation history \citep[e.g.][]{Reddy2009,Cucciati2012,Gruppioni2013,Madau2014}, the low-redshift galaxy color bimodality \citep[e.g.][]{Strateva2001,Kauffmann2003,Blanton2003,bimodal_Baldry2004,bimodal_Bell2004,Nelson2018}, and the acquisition of galaxy angular momentum \citep[e.g.][]{Danovich2015}.